cardiff-babylab/tinyexplorer-detectionapp/docs/about.md

 ## About the Project

-TinyExplorer Detection App is a desktop application designed for developmental research, providing robust face detection capabilities using state-of-the-art YOLO and RetinaFace models.
-The app enables researchers to efficiently process large volumes of images and videos, extracting face detection data for analysis.
+The TinyExplorer Detection App is a user-friendly graphical interface designed with developmental scientists in mind.
+This toolbox integrates state-of-the-art open-source face recognition algorithms into an easy-to-use software package, streamlining the process of analysing facial data.

 ## Copyright & Attribution